-Prerequisite: ADM-105, Introduction to Keyboarding, OR ability to keyboard at 20 words a minute.
-This course covers the development of the touch method on the computer keyboard to learn/review the alphabetic, numeric, and symbol keys.
+This course covers the development of keyboarding techniques using the touch method on the computer keyboard to learn/review the alphabetic, numeric, and symbol keys.
 The keyboarding goal is a minimum rate of 30 words a minute with 3 or fewer errors on a three-minute timing.
 This course has been designated as a pass/no pass course.
 (0-30) Equivalent to 15-113, BUSN-103.